-For the entering class of 2021 and forward, integrative teaching continues to be emphasized in both the Academic Department (didactic teaching) and Patient Care Department (clinical instruction) in the new curricular structure.
-The concept is to provide students with a clinical perspective in basic science concepts, thereby developing conceptually based clinical reasoning skills applicable to entry-level practice.
+For the entering class of 2021 and subsequent classes going forward, integrative teaching continues to be emphasized in both the Academic Department (didactic teaching) and Patient Care Department (clinical instruction) within the new curricular structure.
+The concept aims to provide students with a clinical perspective in basic science ideas, thereby developing conceptually based clinical reasoning skills applicable to entry-level practice.

 Common denominators among courses are intended to facilitate the students' ability to develop clinical reasoning within a conceptual background.
 Based on this model, emphasis on concept and application varies depending on the course modality.
-Presentation of material will be cohesive and synchronized by either integrating or correlating basic and clinical concepts.
+The presentation of the material will be cohesive and synchronized by either integrating or correlating basic and clinical concepts.